 Summer is typically big for retail, but Swim Bike Run of Kentucky needed a plan to sustain the business year-round.
 They offer five levels of monthly training memberships, ranging from $50 to $150, that can be purchased in 6- or 12-month increments.

 "We found a need for a bike-fitting station and bike maintenance," said Noelle Dick.
 "We came up with scenarios for training."

 With the CompuTrainer system, cyclists ride a stationary tri-bike and watch a screen with a virtual course on it.
-In the endless pool, an indoor 18-foot-by-six-foot fiberglass structure, people can set the speed of the water and swim in place.
+In the Endless Pools® counter-current pool, an indoor 18-foot-by-six-foot structure, people can set the speed of the water and swim in place.
 It also has a coaching platform with videotaping capabilities.